-In order to register a legal presence in Myanmar, three options are typically available for non-profit organisations, namely the incorporation of a Company Limited by Guarantee, the registration as an overseas corporation/organisation (hereafter "Branch Office") under the Myanmar Companies Law (2017), or the registration as an International Non-Governmental Organisation ("INGO") under the Association Registration Law (2014):
+In order to register a legal presence in Myanmar, three options are typically available for non-profit organisations, namely the incorporation of a Company Limited by Guarantee, the registration as an overseas corporation/organisation (hereafter "Branch Office") under the Myanmar Companies Law (2017), or the registration as an International Non-Governmental Organisation ("INGO") under the new Association Registration Law (2022):

-- A Company Limited by Guarantee is a fully-fledged, independent legal entity and may generally carry out any legal activities in accordance with the laws of Myanmar.
+■ A Company Limited by Guarantee is a fully-fledged, independent legal entity and may generally carry out any legal activities in accordance with the laws of Myanmar.
 A Company Limited by Guarantee is incorporated under the Myanmar Companies Law (2017) and is administered by the Directorate of Investment and Company Administration ("DICA).
-By default, a Company Limited by Guarantee is not intended to distribute profits to its members, i.e. must operate not-for-profit. - A Branch Office is not a separate legal entity from the corporation/organisation it represents.
+By default, a Company Limited by Guarantee is not intended to distribute profits to its members, i.e. must operate not-for-profit.

+- A Branch Office is not a separate legal entity from the corporation/ organisation it represents.
 It is however is able to act independently and engage in legitimate business activities in Myanmar.
 Any and all contracts it enters into and the legal obligations, debts and liabilities arising therefrom, are binding and enforceable against the overseas corporation/ organisation.
 A Branch Office is registered under the Myanmar Companies Law (2017) and administered by DICA. - An INGO is not a separate legal entity, but refers to the local registration of an organisation already instituted in a foreign country which aims to carry out social activities within the Republic of the Union of Myanmar.
-The legal nature of an INGO is similar to that of a Branch Office.
-It is able to act independently, but will not be treated as a separate legal entity from the overseas organisation.
-An INGO is registered under the Association Registration Law (2014) and administered by the Union Registration Board under the General Administration Department of the Ministry of Home Affairs.
+Based on the limited regulations provided in the Association Registration Law (2022), we understand that the legal nature of an INGO is akin to that of a Branch Office registration under the Myanmar Companies Law (2017).
+I.e., while an INGO is able to carry out its activities in Myanmar, it will not be treated as a separate legal entity from the foreign organisation.
+Consequently, any and all contracts, legal obligations, debts and liabilities entered into in Myanmar should be binding and enforceable against the overseas mother organisation.
+An INGO is registered under the Association Registration Law (2022) and administered by the Union Registration Board under the General Administration Department of the Ministry of Home Affairs.

-This memorandum provides an overview of the most relevant general legal obligations applicable to each registration form.
+This memorandum provides an overview on the current administrative practice in respect to the available registration options for international non-profit organisations in Myanmar and outlines the most relevant general legal obligations applicable to each registration form.
 Some of these obligations have to be complied with upon registration of the non-profit organisation in Myanmar, while others have to be complied with continuously during the course of operations.